subzerofun/power-mining/json/samples structure.md

-galaxy_sample_station.json (includes all stations and bodies in a system)
+spansh dump of "galaxy_stations.json" (includes all stations and bodies in a system)

 id64: id64-number
 name: system name